SpongePowered/SpongeDocs/source/plugin/wgen/index.rst

 	as the Chunk object is not created until the last step in the phase.

 The first step is for the biome generator to populate a 2d biome buffer with the biomes that will correspond to each 1x1 column within the chunk.
-Next, the base ``GenerationPopulator`` creates the basic shape of the terrain.
+Next, the base :javadoc:`org.spongepowered.api.world.gen.
+GenerationPopulator` creates the basic shape of the terrain.
 At this stage the world is entirely made of stone.
 Default generation is simply a heightmap generated from perlin noise, then filled in - leaving air if higher than sea level, and water if below.
-This step can be overridden by calling ``setBaseGeneratorPopulator`` to provide your own custom populator to the world generator.
+This step can be overridden by calling :javadoc:`org.spongepowered.api.world.gen.WorldGenerator# setBaseGenerationPopulator(org.spongepowered.api.world.gen.GenerationPopulator)` to provide your own custom populator to the world generator.

-Next, using the biome buffer created above, the generator replaces the top layers of the terrain with the ``BlockState``\ s and depths specified by the biome's ``GroundCoverLayers``.
-The biomes are provided by a ``BiomeGenerator`` - which may also be applied to the world generator with the ``setBiomeGenerator`` method.
+Next, using the biome buffer created above, the generator replaces the top layers of the terrain with the :javadoc:`org.spongepowered.api.block.BlockState`\ s and depths specified by the biome's :javadoc:`org.spongepowered. api.world.biome.GroundCoverLayer`\ s.
+The biomes are provided by a :javadoc:`org.spongepowered.api.world.gen.
+BiomeGenerator` - which may also be applied to the world generator with the :javadoc:`org.spongepowered.api.world.gen.
+WorldGenerator#setBiomeGenerator(org.spongepowered.api.world.gen.BiomeGenerator)` method.

-Now that the base terrain has been generated and primed, we run through the ``GenerationPopulator``\ s.
+Now that the base terrain has been generated and primed, we run through the :javadoc:`org.spongepowered.api.world.gen.
+GenerationPopulator`\ s.
 These come in two groups: those specified globally for the world generator, and those specified for a specific biome.
 The set of ``GenerationPopulator``\ s used is the union of the ``GenerationPopulator``\ s specified for each of the unique biomes within the chunk.

 ``GenerationPopulator``\ s are designed for large intensive operations, and are applied to the buffer rather than the (as yet non-existent) Chunk object.
 This means that there must be the restriction that ``GenerationPopulator``\ s may not place